zaiisao/Documentation/en/Recording/individual_recording.md

 In individual recording mode, the audio and video profiles of the recording file are as follows:

-- Audio profile: The sample rate of the recording file is 48 KHz, and the bitrate and number of audio channels of the recording file are the same as those of the original audio stream.
+- Audio profile: The sample rate of the recording file is 48 kHz, and the bitrate and number of audio channels of the recording file are the same as those of the original audio stream.
 - Video profile: The video profile of the recording file is the same as that of the original video stream.

 The recording files and formats depend on your choice of recording audio, video, or both.